Melina Mercouri: Involvement in politics

 After the fall of the Junta and during the metapolitefsi in 1974, Mercouri settled in Greece and was one of the founding members of the Panhellenic Socialist Movement (PASOK), a centre-left political party.
-She was a member of the party's Central Committee and a rapporteur for the Culture Section, while being involved in the women's movement as well.
+She was a member of the party's Central Committee and a rapporteur for the Culture Section while being involved in the women's movement as well.

 In the Greek legislative elections of 1974, she was a PASOK candidate in the Piraeus B constituency, but the 7,500 votes were not enough to secure a seat for her in the Hellenic Parliament (she needed 33 more votes), but she was successful in the elections of 1977, after conducting a grass-roots campaign.

-Minister for Culture: 1981–1989
+Minister for Culture (1981–1989)

 When PASOK won the elections of 1981, Mercouri was appointed Minister for Culture of Greece, being the first woman in the post.
 She would serve in that position for two terms until 1989, when PASOK lost the elections and New Democracy formed a cabinet.

 As Minister for Culture, Mercouri took advantage of her earlier career to promote Greece to other European leaders.
-She strongly advocated the return to Athens of the Parthenon Marbles, that were removed from Parthenon and other buildings on the Acropolis of Athens by Thomas Bruce, 7th Earl of Elgin, and are now part of the British Museum collection in London.
+She strongly advocated the return to Athens of the Parthenon Marbles that were removed from Parthenon and other buildings on the Acropolis of Athens by Thomas Bruce, 7th Earl of Elgin, and are now part of the British Museum collection in London.

 In 1983, she engaged in a televised debate with the then director of the British Museum, David M. Wilson, which was interpreted by many as a public relations disaster for the British Museum.
-In anticipation of the return of the marbles, she held an international competition for the construction of the New Acropolis Museum, designated to display them and finally established in 2008.
+In anticipation of the return of the marbles, she held an international competition for the construction of the New Acropolis Museum, designated to display them and finally established in 2009.

-One of her greatest achievements was the establishment of the institution of the European Capital of Culture within the framework of cultural policy of the European Union, that she had conceived and proposed in 1983, with Athens inaugurating this institution being the first title-holder in 1985, while she was a devoted supporter of the Athens bid to host the Centennial Olympic Games.
+One of her greatest achievements was the establishment of the institution of the European Capital of Culture within the framework of cultural policy of the European Union.
+She had conceived and proposed the idea in 1983, with Athens being the first title-holder in 1985.
+She was also a devoted supporter of the Athens bid to host the Centennial Olympic Games.